Veterinary Technician Schools in Virginia

 Blue Ridge Community College

-Made up of 72 credits, both programs include courses such as anatomy and physiology of domestic animals; laboratory techniques; clinical practices; applied veterinary surgical nursing; animal diseases and microbiology; and more.
-Facilities on campus include two labs, a surgery, radiology suite, a treatment area, and small and large animal facilities.
+Both programs are 72 credits long and include courses such as anatomy and physiology of domestic animals, laboratory techniques, clinical practices, applied veterinary surgical nursing, animal diseases and microbiology, and more.
+Facilities on campus include two labs, a surgery, radiology suite, treatment area, and small and large animal facilities.

 The on-campus program takes five semesters or two years to complete, one of those being a summer semester.
 Students complete an externship during the summer between the first and second year which includes 350 hours of veterinary hospital work.